 Chronic pain is recognized by the Social Security Administration (SSA) as a qualifying condition for receiving Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI) benefits.
-However, the SSA evaluates each case individually to determine whether or not the effects or the treatments would preclude you from doing any kind of work for a period of at least twelve months.
+However, the SSA evaluates each case individually to determine whether or not the effects of the treatments would preclude you from doing any kind of work for a period of at least twelve months.

 Chronic pain cases can be challenging because of the subjective nature of pain.
 However, chronic pain can lead to other symptoms or conditions including depression, anxiety, and loss of attention; causing enough of a loss in function for a person to qualify for Social Security Disability benefits.
-When evaluating chronic pain cases, the SSA reviews not only medical history and clinical findings, but also the person’s abilities to perform work-related activities on a sustained basis.
+When evaluating chronic pain cases, the SSA reviews not only medical history and clinical findings but also the person’s abilities to perform work-related activities on a sustained basis.

-At the Law Offices of Harold W. Conick & Associates Ltd., we are experienced in handling social security disability claims related to chronic pain, fibromyalgia, Complex Regional Pain Syndrome and other conditions.
+At the Law Offices of Harold W. Conick & Associates Ltd., we are experienced in handling social security disability claims related to chronic pain, fibromyalgia, Complex Regional Pain Syndrome, and other conditions.
 We understand what the SSA is looking for when evaluating claims, and are here to be your tough advocates regardless of the level of your appeal.

 We also realize that this is a difficult time, and are here to answer your questions.
-For more information or to schedule a free consultation, contact us today.
+For more information or to schedule a free consultation, contact us today at 800-608-8881.